pyscaffold/pyscaffold/docs/features.rst

 .. rubric:: Package and Files Data

-Additional data, e.g. images and text files, that reside within your package and are tracked by Git will automatically be included (``include_package_data = True`` in ``setup.cfg``).
+Additional data, e.g. images and text files, that **must reside within** your package, e.g. under ``my_project/src/my_package``, and are tracked by Git will automatically be included (``include_package_data = True`` in ``setup.cfg``).
 It is not necessary to have a ``MANIFEST.in`` file for this to work.
 Just make sure that all files are added to your repository.